Documentation

 • repeatable lab testing

-• a simpler host-driven monitor or emulator path
+• a simpler host-driven capture, emulator, or provisioner path

 Next pages